DANS-KNAW/dd-dans-sword2-examples/docs/index.md

    folder `target` (the Maven build folder), zip it and send it to `https://demo.<domain>.datastations.nl/sword2/collection/1` authenticating with the provider username and password using basic auth.

+!!! note "Authenticating with X-Dataverse-key"

+    Instead of using username and password you can also authenticate using your API-token (also known as API-key).
+You can look up you current current
+    API-token in your account settings in the Data Station user interface.
+The API-token is specified using the header `X-Dataverse-key`.
+To pass it to the example programs using the `run-deposit.sh` script specify instead of your user name the literal string `API_KEY` and instead of your password the API-token.

 ##### Output analysis

 [In the introduction](#sword2-in-a-nutshell) the SWORD2 deposit process is described in 5 stages, the response messages give some indication how far the